Scheduled MonumentsEnglandDeserted medieval settlement and associated cultivation terraces on Perching Hill

 What is Deserted medieval settlement and associated cultivation terraces on Perching Hill?

-The deserted medieval settlement and associated cultivation terraces on Perching Hill is a scheduled ancient monument in Sussex comprising the remains of a medieval village abandoned sometime after the medieval period, together with evidence of the agricultural practices that sustained its inhabitants.
+Deserted medieval settlement and associated cultivation terraces on Perching Hill is a scheduled ancient monument in Sussex comprising the remains of a medieval village that was abandoned, together with the agricultural terracing that served its inhabitants.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015125.

 Who is responsible for protecting Deserted medieval settlement and associated cultivation terraces on Perching Hill?